-The Colorado Cyclist Copper Triangle course is a spectacular 78-mile loop cresting three Colorado Mountain passes – Fremont Pass (elevation 11,318’), Tennessee Pass (elevation 10,424’) and Vail Pass (elevation 10,666’).
-The course passes three ski areas and is littered with historic mining outposts and camp Hale, the training ground for the famous 10th Mountain Division.
-The total elevation gain for the course is 5,981 ft.
+The Copper Triangle course is a spectacular 79-mile loop that crests three Colorado mountain passes – Fremont Pass (elevation 11,318’), Tennessee Pass (elevation 10,424’) and Vail Pass (elevation 10,666’).
+The route incorporates three ski areas, is littered with historic mining outposts and includes Camp Hale, the training ground for the famous 10th Mountain Division.
+The total elevation gain for the course is 6500 ft.

 Ride Start Time

-Please plan to start your ride between 5:45 a.m. to 7:45 a.m.
-ALL riders MUST be on the road by 8:00a.m.
-We encourage riders to begin early to avoid the traditional afternoon mountain thunderstorms and highway traffic.
-Colorado State Patrol will not allow anyone to start prior to first light (5:45 am) without both front and back lights on your bike.
+Please plan to start your ride between 6:00 a.m. – 7:45 a.m.
+All riders MUST be on the road by 8:00 a.m.
+We encourage riders to begin early to avoid Colorado’s traditional afternoon mountain thunderstorms and highway traffic.

 Vail Pass Sags

-If you are unable to make it over Vail Pass, we ask that you stop at the parking lot at the East Vail exit.
-Our sag vehicles will better assist you, as they have a difficult time driving to the aid station at the base of Vail Pass due to cyclist congestion.
+If you are unable to make it over Vail Pass, our sag vehicles can take you to the top of Vail Pass or Copper Mountain.
+In order to pick up the sag, please stop at the parking lot at the East Vail exit, before the aid station on the base of Vail Pass.

-Sag wagons will drive the course with water and be available to assistance riders experiencing mechanical trouble or those who become too fatigued to finish.
+Sag wagons will be available to assist riders who are experiencing mechanical trouble or those who become too fatigued to finish.
 Please be prepared to handle your own flats and minor repairs.

-For the safety of all riders, private sag vehicles are NOT allowed on the course.
+For the safety of all riders, private sag vehicles are NOT permitted on the course.